Ohio Government Structure

 Take Charge!
 Live Well! is the State of Ohio's

 health and wellness program available to State of Ohio employees and spouses enrolled in the State of Ohio medical plan.
 As a member of the plan, you can earn rewards by enhancing your wellness experience and achieving your wellness goals.
 State employees and spouses are each eligible to receive up to $350 in rewards.
-Refer to the Pathways to Wellness chart on the right (click image to download the chart) and see how easy it is for you to improve your health and be rewarded for your effort for achieving activities.
+Refer to the Wellness Rewards chart on the right (click image to download the chart) and see how easy it is for you to improve your health and be rewarded for your effort for achieving activities.

 For more information, visit the Take Charge!
 Live Well! website: ohio.gov/tclw.